anoopkrrish07/Terraform-AWS-S3/README.md

 > variables.tf: This file have the variables that we used instead of giving hard-code in the main file.

-> bucket-policy.json: Encapsulated with the AWS s3 bucket policy, which give access to a test user on the bucket.
+> bucket-policy.json: Encapsulated AWS s3 bucket policy, which give access to a test user on the bucket.

 ## Terraform execution